 General Entry Requirements

-- GCSE Grade B or above in English and Maths (or equivalent).
+GCSE Grade C/4 or above in GCSE English Language or Literature and Maths (or equivalent).